duck-nukem/mer/README.md

 Mandatory requirement to use a strict CSP on all pages.
 The nonce is already generated and is exposed & accessible through the `Extension(nonce): Extension<CspNonce>` extractor

+#### Homoglyphs and case-sensitive e-mails

+A 3rd party library should deal with homoglyph attacks, and registration/login should work on a lowercase converted e-mail address.

 ### Session

 #### Flash messages